viblo/pymunk/docs/src/index.rst

     http://code.google.com/p/pymunk/

 Regardless of the method you use I will try to answer your questions as soon as I see them.
-(And if you ask on on SO or the forum other people might help as well!)
+(And if you ask on SO or the forum other people might help as well!)

 .. attention::
     If you like pymunk and find it useful and have a few minutes to spare I